Abbey Hall (1940)

 Danforth Hall (2001)

 Danforth houses returning students in 10 suites.
-Suites are mixed gender.
 Suites 60 and 61 are “quiet suites” for students who want a quiet environment that extends beyond the designated quiet hours for the campus.
 Each suite features two bathrooms and a storage area.
 Danforth is an accessible building and has an elevator.
 Danforth Hall was named in recognition of Peter D. Danforth, who served the college as a trustee from 1983 to 1992 and again from 1999 to 2006.

 Lawson Hall (1996)